 Bitchy: Rumplephobia.
 There's a lot of post dwarf and anti-dwarf feeling, even amongst the dwarf community.
 In fact, some are saying that we should abandon the dwarf as a social construct altogether and just get on with being short.

 Dame Candy: Help!
-Their hot on my tail (and let me tell you, that's not as good as it sounds).
+They're hot on my tail (and let me tell you, that's not as good as it sounds).

 Benny: Professor Candy!
 (Beat) And you're dressed as a woman.